While confidence is important, competence is a better trait to nurture. Learn the do’s and don’ts of encouraging competence in children.

 We see confidence as a way for them to believe in themselves, erase any self-doubt, and rebuff peer rejection.

 These are all great reasons to promote confidence, but I’m learning there’s something even more important.
 A trait that doesn’t get much recognition but paints a more realistic picture of their capabilities:

 What’s the difference between confidence and competence?
-Confidence is how you feel about your abilities.
-It’s believing you can do certain things based on what you think about yourself.
+Confidence is how your child feels about his abilities.
+It’s believing he can do certain things based on what he thinks about himself.

-Competence is the actual ability to do something well, and it’s earned from a lot of effort and assessing your risks and skill levels.
+Competence is your child’s ability to do something well, and it’s earned from a lot of effort and assessing his risks and skill set.

 The problem with confidence?
 Thinking you can do something is different from actually being able to do it.
 And too much praise lathered on our kids in the hopes of raising their self-confidence can be damaging.
-It can lead to an over-confidence that’s difficult to shake off.
+It can lead to an over-confident behavior that’s difficult to shake off.

-For instance, a child can feel confident about using a hammer just like her dad.
+For instance, a child can feel confident about using a hammer just like his mom or dad.
 As you might imagine, this can lead to disaster.
-But a child who observes, studies, and gradually practices using tools with her dad can learn to feel competent, especially over time.
+But a child who observes, studies, and gradually practices using tools with his parents can learn to feel competent, especially over time.

-Her competence is based on knowing her abilities thanks to many tries, assessments, and even mistakes.
-She understands her limits and knows her capabilities.
+His competence is based on knowing his abilities thanks to many tries, assessments, and even mistakes.
+He understands his limits and knows his capabilities.